top of page

 She didn’t see him at first—she felt the hush spread across the room.

-She hadn’t spoken to Hawk since the Texas disaster—where he’d cried into his shirt and declared them both losers.
+She hadn’t spoken to Hawk since the Texas disaster—where he’d cried into his shirt, when he'd lost her respect.
 Piper, thinking she was preventing further hurt, blocked him and cut ties.

 Now he stood across the room, successful, polished, unreadable.